ARM-software/arm-trusted-firmware/docs/user-guide.md

     Example of command line using RSA development keys:

-        CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-linux-gnu-      \
-        BL33=<path-to>/<bl33_image>                                     \
         MBEDTLS_DIR=<path of the directory containing mbed TLS sources> \
         make PLAT=<platform> TRUSTED_BOARD_BOOT=1 GENERATE_COT=1        \
         ARM_ROTPK_LOCATION=devel_rsa                                    \
         ROT_KEY=plat/arm/board/common/rotpk/arm_rotprivk_rsa.pem        \
+        BL33=<path-to>/<bl33_image>                                     \
         all fip

-    The result of this build will be the bl1.bin and the fip.bin binaries, with the difference that the FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+    The result of this build will be the bl1.bin and the fip.bin binaries.
+This FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
 These certificates can also be found in the output build directory.

 3. The optional FWU_FIP contains any additional images to be loaded from Non-Volatile storage during the [Firmware Update] process.
 To build the